-For NFL free agent Adam “Pacman” Jones, a casual walk near Gate B6 at Atlanta’s Hartsfield-Jackson International Airport turned into a fist fight with an aggressive airport employee on a Tuesday night in July 2018.
+For former NFL cornerback Adam “Pacman” Jones, a casual walk near Gate B6 at Atlanta’s Hartsfield-Jackson International Airport turned into a fist fight with an aggressive airport employee on a Tuesday night in July 2018.

-As Jones was minding his business in the terminal, Frank Ragin, an employee of the facility-management company ABM, instigated the fight with a gesture to the former Cincinnati Bengals star cornerback, according to the Atlanta Police Department.
+As Jones was minding his business in the terminal, Frank Ragin, an employee of the facility-management company ABM Industries, instigated the fight with a gesture to the former Cincinnati Bengals star cornerback, according to the Atlanta Police Department.

 Jones then retaliated to Ragin’s thrown punch to defend himself and it was all caught on tape.
-TMZ Sports was the first to report the incident and post the footage.
+TMZ Sports was the first to report the fight between the football player and airport worker and post the footage.